CharlesTaylor7/trendy-philosophy/README.md

 ## To Do
+- Improve performance by mutating data store directly and mutating dummy counter to trigger state changes.
 - Allow queries to be more than 1 word
+- Add color picker for each trendline
+- Implement add button for adding a new query
+- Implement delete button for deleting a query
+- Calculate correlations
+- Make font consistent between label & search query
+- Make smarter requests of PhilPapers.org
 - User toggle between exact & fuzzy matching
 - Implement user toggles on data sources
+- Make word clouds
 - Implement screen scraping to get the publisher & citation info from PhilPapers
-- Make smarter requests of PhilPapers.org

 - Provision a PostgreSQL table

-- Add color picker for each trendline
-- Implement add button for adding a new query
-- Implement delete button for deleting a query
 - Introduce autocompletions
-- Calculate correlations

-- Make font consistent between label & search query

-- Test use of persistent data structures to ease gc pressure: https://github.com/mikolalysenko/functional-red-black-tree

 ## Measurements
 - 100 records takes about 21.8 kB.